elfhosted/elfhosted.com/docs/app/mediaflow-proxy.md

 ### Set the API password

-Usually if you purchase [MediaFlow Proxy](https://store.elfhosted.com/product/mediaflow-proxy) from the store directly, you're prompted to choose a `API_PASSWORD`, to protect your instance from abuse.

-If you purchase MediaFlow Proxy as part of the [big ol' bundle of Stremio addons](https://store.elfhosted.com/product/stremio-addons-bundle/), you're not prompted for a password (*a limitation of the store*), but you can set it manually using [ElfBot][elfbot], by running:
+Before you can use MediaFlow Proxy, you'll need to set your API password, to protect your proxy (otherwise publically exposed) from abuse.
+Use [ElfBot][elfbot] to run:

 ```
 elfbot env mediaflow-proxy API_PASSWORD=whatevermypasswordis
 ```

-!!! tip
-    This method can also be used to **change** your password from the one originally chosen on purchase!
+### Test your speed

+To test your streaming speed to your MediaFlow Proxy instance, browse to `https://<your username>-mediaflow-proxy.elfhosted.com/speed/` to perform a speedtest.

 {% include 'app_footer.md' %}